kezzlock/rtmeclsp/README.md

 Live price dashboard that aggregates tickers from Binance, Kraken, MEXC and OKX, computes cross-exchange spread and median, and streams updates to the browser every 500 ms via SSE.

+## The Problem
+Crypto liquidity is spread across dozens of platforms, each with different latencies and price points.
+Keeping track of the "global" price and exchange stability usually requires multiple tabs and heavy browser resources. **rtmeclsp** solves this by consolidating the most critical market health metrics into a single, lightweight, and ultra-fast SSE-powered pivot table.

+## Why rtmeclsp?
+In a fragmented crypto market, price discovery happens at different speeds across exchanges. **rtmeclsp** was built to visualize these micro-inefficiencies in real-time.
+By aggregating high-frequency data into a single, low-latency dashboard, it allows traders and developers to:
+- Spot cross-exchange arbitrage opportunities instantly.
+- Monitor exchange-specific latency and "lag" during high volatility.
+- Establish a "true" market price using real-time median calculations.

+## Motivation
+Standard trading interfaces are often bloated or limited to a single exchange. **rtmeclsp** explores the limits of high-throughput data processing in Rust.
+The goal was to create a "zero-compromise" monitoring tool that handles multiple concurrent WebSocket streams, performs atomic updates using lock-free data structures (`DashMap`), and maintains sub-second synchronization with the frontend—all while keeping resource usage minimal.

 ![Dashboard screenshot](docs/dashboard.png)

 ---